Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/PROJECT_HISTORY.md

 ## Conclusion

-This project demonstrates that successful reinforcement learning requires:
+Our project demonstrates that successful reinforcement learning requires:

 1. **Proper Curriculum Design**: Progressive skill building from simple to complex
 2. **Balanced Rewards and Penalties**: Guide exploration, don't crush it